-Each shareholder is entitled to put questions to the directors and the statutory auditor with respect to their reports or, only as regards the directors, the agenda items of the shareholders’ meeting.
-Accordingly, the directors and the statutory auditor must answer these questions insofar as this does not prejudice the commercial interests of the company or the confidentiality commitments undertaken by the company, its directors or its statutory auditor.
+Each shareholder is entitled to put questions to the members of the supervisory board and the statutory auditor with respect to their reports or, only as regards the members of the supervisory board, the agenda items of the shareholders’ meeting.
+Accordingly, the members of the supervisory board and the statutory auditor must answer these questions insofar as this does not prejudice the commercial interests of the company or the confidentiality commitments undertaken by the company, its supervisory board members or its statutory auditor.
 Questions relating to the same subject may be grouped and answered together.

-The questions can be formulated before the shareholders’ meeting (in writing by letter or by electronic means to the address indicated in the convening notice) or (orally) during the shareholders’ meeting.
-Questions formulated in writing or by electronic means must reach Umicore at the latest on the 6th calendar day before the shareholders’ meeting; they will only be answered if the shareholder has complied with the admission formalities (registration and confirmation procedure) for the shareholders’ meeting concerned.
+The questions can be formulated before the shareholders’ meeting (in writing by letter or by electronic means to the address indicated in the convening notice) or during the shareholders’ meeting (either orally or electronically if the convening notice provides the possibility to participate remotely to the shareholders’ meeting by electronic means).
+Questions formulated before the shareholders’ meeting (in writing or by electronic means) must reach Umicore at the latest on the 6th calendar day before the shareholders’ meeting; they will only be answered if the shareholder has complied with the admission formalities (registration and confirmation procedure) for the shareholders’ meeting concerned.

 Other information rights

-All Umicore shareholders are granted specific information rights under the Belgian Code of companies and associations.
+All Umicore shareholders are granted specific information rights under the BCCA.